 The Nomination and Corporate Governance Committee reviews all director nominees, including those recommended by stockholders, in accordance with the factors and qualifications described above to determine whether they possess attributes the committee believes would be beneficial and valuable to the Company.
 The Nomination and Corporate Governance Committee will select qualified candidates and make its recommendations to the Board, which will formally decide whether to nominate the recommended candidates for election to the Board.
 Stockholders may recommend nominees for consideration by the Nomination and Corporate Governance Committee by complying with certain notification requirements set forth in our Bylaws.
 These requirements provide that a stockholder who desires to recommend a candidate for nomination to our Board of Directors must do so in writing to our Corporate Secretary at our principal executive offices, which written notice must be received no later than 90 days before the date of the annual meeting of stockholders at which directors are to be elected.
-The stockholder's written notice must include, among other things as specified in our Bylaws, certain personal identification information about the stockholder and its recommended director nominee(s); the principal occupation or employment of the recommended director nominee(s) that is required to be disclosed in solicitations for proxies for the election of directors pursuant to Regulation 14A under the Exchange Act.
-Stockholders may obtain a copy of our Bylaws by writing to our Corporate Secretary at Harrow Health, Inc., c/o Corporate Secretary, 102 Woodmont Blvd., Suite 610, Nashville, TN 37205, or by accessing the exhibits to our Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC.
-A stockholder who complies in full with all of the notice provisions set forth in our Bylaws will be permitted to present the director nominee include in our proxy statement for the annual meeting unless an applicable SEC rule requires th
+The stockholder's written notice must include, among other things as specified in our Bylaws, certain personal identification information about the stockholder and its recommended director nominee(s); the principal occupation or employment of the recommended director nominee(s); the class and number of shares of the Company that are beneficially owned by the stockholder and its recommended director nominee(s); and any other information relating to the recommended director nominee(s) that is required to be disclosed in solicitations for proxies for the election of directors pursuant to Regulation 14A under the Exchange Act.
+Stockholders may obtain a copy of our Bylaws by writing to our Corporate Secretary at Harrow, Inc., c/o Corporate Secretary, 102 Woodmont Blvd., Suite 610, Nashville, TN 37205, or by accessing the exhibits to our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC.
+A stockholder who complies in full with all of the notice provisions set forth in our Bylaws will be permitted to present the director nominee at the applicable annual meeting of stockholders, but will not be entitled to have the nominee included in our proxy statement for the annual meeting unless an applicable SEC rule requires that we include the director nominee in our proxy statement.

-The Board believes that gender diversity and racial and ethnic diversity are important in providing diverse viewpoints.
-Of the past four new members elected to the Board, one has been a woman and one has been of Middle Eastern / North African descent.
+As required by Nasdaq's Board Diversity Rule, the Company is providing the following diversity information on the composition of its Board of Directors.
+Of the past four new members elected to the Board, two have been women and one has been of Middle Eastern / North African descent.
 Although Nasdaq's classification system does not include Middle Eastern or North African individuals as an underrepresented demographic, other classification systems and the Company's Board consider them to be diverse.
 For further details about the diversity of the Board, please refer to the following matrix:

-Board Diversity Matrix (as of April 24, 2023)
+Board Diversity Matrix (as of April 16, 2024)